-It basically tells us what percentage of GDP is represented by stock market value.
+It basically tells us what percentage of GDP is represented by the stock market value.

-As a thumb rule for investors, the notion is that when the stock moves above 100% of the market GDP, stocks are said to be expensive and overvalued and when it is near 50%, stocks are assumed to be cheap and undervalued.
+As a thumb rule for investors, the notion is that when the stock moves above 100% of the Market Capitalization -to -GDP Ratio, stocks are said to be expensive and overvalued and when it is near 50%, stocks are assumed to be cheap and undervalued.

 As the Indian economy, being an emerging market is still growing compared to other developed economies which are in stagnant or low growth phase, any small increase in the Market cap-to-GDP ratio is not alarming but should be treated as a caution amongst investors.
-Indian economy is at a pivotal time of formalisation of the economy where informal business dealings and sectors will evolve to metamorphose into an organised form providing an impetus to growth of the organised economy.
+Indian economy is at a pivotal time of formalization of the economy where informal business dealings and sectors will evolve to metamorphose into an organized form providing an impetus to the growth of the organized economy.
 Investors should understand that the listed companies on the stock exchange form a part of this formal segment of the economy.
-Formalisation of economy is being achieved by major reforms by the government that include demonetisation and implementation of the destination-based tax, GST.
+The formalization of the economy is being achieved by major reforms by the government that include demonetization and implementation of the destination-based tax, GST.

-As published by Live Mint E-paper on April 06,2017: Motilal Oswal Securities Ltd. made estimates for the Market capitalisation to GDP ratio for 2017 to be 80%.
+As published by Live Mint E-paper on April 06,2017: Motilal Oswal Securities Ltd. made estimates for the Market capitalization to GDP ratio for 2017 to be 80%.
 This measure is above the long-term average of 78% calculated from Financial Years 2006 to 2016.
-The Motilal Oswal report also claimed India’s share in the world market cap to be 0.2% greater than its own long term average of 2.4%.
-India also beat the world’s increase in market capitalisation by 17%.
+The Motilal Oswal report also claimed India’s share in the world market cap to be 0.2% greater than its own long-term average of 2.4%.
+India also beat the world’s increase in market capitalization by 17%.